parsingphase/batbox/README.md

 ### Running the code

-While this is a web-based application, it's also set up to easily run on your laptop or desktop - it should work on Windows, MacOS or Linux.
+While this is a web-based application, it's also set up to easily run on your laptop or desktop - it should work as-is on MacOS or Linux.
 To run it, you'll need [Docker](https://docker.com).
-Once that's installed you can run
+Once that's installed you can run `./run-docker.sh`

-    ./run-docker.sh

 This will: